isabella232/deco-docs/fraction-values.md

 ## Snapshot

-We recommend developers implement the public `snapshot` function to allow anyone to capture and store the current fraction value when executed for yield protocols where it is readily available to read or calculate from on-chain.
+We recommend developers implement the public `snapshot` function to allow anyone to capture and store the current fraction value when executed.
+Thisc can be done for yield protocols where it is readily available to read or calculate from on-chain.
 Ex: Dai Savings Rate, Compound Tokens, Aave Tokens, Yearn Tokens, etc. report the price value in various forms which can be used to compute the fraction by taking an inverse.

 ```solidity
 // Captures fraction value of a yield token in a trustless manner for current timestamp